Copyright in Generative Deep Learning: Conclusion

 \section{Conclusion}

-In this research, we have explored the most important problems about copyright related to generative deep learning, trying to understand how the actual laws can or cannot permit some common practices.
-With respect to IPRs ownership allocation in machine-generated works, since no categorical answers could be found, we have also explored future directions of laws and how these works shall be protected in near future.
-From the point of view of researchers, we aim to suggest to take care of what will be stored (and for how long) during the whole process; to take care of trying to diverge from the dataset used during training, in order to avoid the risk of a reproduction in part; and to clarify his/her position if other users would be able to use his/her generative model; and, of course, to pay attention to future law changes, hoping that they will be able to disentangle the skein of actual laws.
+In this article, we have explored the most important problems concerning copyright in relation to generative deep learning, trying to understand how the current laws can or cannot permit some common practices.
+In particular, in Section \ref{storageandtraining}, we have analyzed if and when, under US and EU law, it is possible to store protected works with the goal of training a generative model; the conclusion is that fair use doctrine and 2019 EU's Directive seem to allow this, but with some reservations about the general applicability (for US) and a few practical obstacles (for EU).
+Then, in Section \ref{ownership}, after having explained that at the moment a generative deep learning output is not protected by copyright, we have also explored future directions in terms of design of legislative frameworks and how these works shall be protected in near future.

+In conclusion, from a practical point of view, as far as researchers are concerned, we suggest 1) to pay attention at the information that is stored (and for how long) during the whole process (and, in case of private use, to carefully check terms or other conditions which could prevent the TDM exception); 2) to try to diverge from the dataset used during training, in order to avoid the risk of a reproduction in part, but also in order to strengthen a transformative use claim; 3) to clarify their position through Terms of Service if other users would be able to use their generative model; and 4) of course, to keep update about the evolution of the legislative frameworks at national and international level.